 College Instructor and Freelance Web Designer in San Diego, California.
 You’ll find me online as vmcampos, but some know me as Victor Campos.

 Where can you interact with me?
-I’m on Google+, Twitter, Rabadaba, and many more.
+I’m on Google+, and Twitter and many more.
 I’m pretty active on Google+, it’s my favorite social network.
 I post fun, nerdy things there.
 You’ll also find on me on Twitter live-tweeting TV shows, so come by and say, “Hi!”
-Rabadaba is a new social network where you can share cool stuff and get paid for it.

 A picture is worth a thousand words.
 I’m on Instagram, Pinterest, Flickr, deviantART, and Tumblr.
 I’ve been on deviantART since 2007.
 You’ll find photos, drawings and other artsy stuff there.
 Instagram and Pinterest feature quick, slice-of-life images.
 I’ve been on Flickr since 2009.
 You’ll find a tonne of pics there, especially related to San Diego Comic-Con!
 For your animated GIF fix, head over to Tumblr.

 If a picture is worth a thousand words, a video must be worth a million.
-I’m on YouTube, Vimeo, and Vine.
+I’m on YouTube and Vimeo.
 YouTube features my videos on a variety of topics like Comic-Con, cooking, and thrift stores.
 Vimeo focuses on videos about comic books; go check out some cool covers.
-If you’ve got six seconds to spare, you’ve got the time to check my Vine.

-When you’ve got to watch video, and watch it now, check out these live-streaming accounts: Periscope for when I’m on the go: Blab for when I want to set up a four-person broadcast; Twitch for when I want to show off my gaming skillz; Ustream for when I want to show off from San Diego Comic-Con.
+When you’ve got to watch video, and watch it now, check out these live-streaming accounts: Periscope for when I’m on the go; Twitch for when I want to show off my gaming skillz; Ustream for when I want to show off from San Diego Comic-Con.

 Want to hear cool stuff and not just see cool stuff?
 You can find my Podcast on iTunes, Stitcher, TuneIn Radio, Google, and SoundCloud.
 You can listen to “The Comic Book Commute Podcast,” and “The vmcampos Weekly Comic Book Club.”